 The more blades you have the problem tends to be worse.
 It is likely that your current razor is causing all your misery.
 Multi blade cartridge razors will clog, holding dirt and aggravate the situation by pulling on your stubble rather than cutting.
 The poor quality of the steel used in these blades means that they quickly become dull.
 This forces the user to exert more pressure on your skin to get a decent shave.
-This unnecessary pressure is what results in a rash or skin irritation.
+This unnecessary pressure is what results in a rash or shaving irritation.

 Using a sharp razor blade is vital if you have sensitive skin because you want to blade to cut through the hair and not tug at it.
 You should change your razor blade weekly that way you are always using the sharpest and cleanest blade all the time, but that's okay when Derby are such cheap razor blades.

 Razor rash is a temporary irritation, redness or swelling of the skin.
 If you dry shave, use chemically loaded products, or blunt blades, your skin will likely show some irritation.
 Avoid shaving for a few days, say over the weekend, in order to let the skin heal itself and the razor burn should go away.
 The good thing is it is easily prevented through following the correct shaving tips.